jungsukKo/SAnimationSystem/README.md

 Unity change legacy animation component to animator component long time ago.
 To use animator, animatorController are necessary but there are few difficulties to use it.
 However, animator is much faster and no bug like animation componenet
 * animatorController need lot of time to setup
 * animatorController make another asset file
-* animatorController no method to control from code
+* animatorController has no method to control animation from code

-# Background concept
-Animator is composed of a system called Playable and you can directly controll this by making PlayableBehavior and Built-in Playerable nodes.
-This system is simply give you methode to control animator like animation component.

 # Functions
 * Basic functions ( play, stop, pause, resume, crossfade )